kubernetes-native-java/controllers-101/README.md

 We'll need a new project from the [Spring Initializr](https://start.spring.io).
 Make sure to select `Spring Native` and `Reactive Web`, and `Lombok`.

+## Want to use Native and AOT?

+Make sure that the code in https://github.com/kubernetes-client/java/pull/2402 gets contributed or compile it yourself :)

 ## Add to `pom.xml`